 PyroGenesis Confirms Additional $682,000 Payment Under $25M+ DROSRITE™ Contract

-/EIN News/ -- MONTREAL, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- PyroGenesis Canada Inc. (http://pyrogenesis.com) (TSX: PYR) (NASDAQ: PYR) (FRA: 8PY), a high-tech company (hereinafter referred to as the “Company” or “PyroGenesis”), that designs, develops, manufactures and commercializes advanced plasma processes, high quality plasma atomized metal powder for 3D printing and additive manufacturing, and sustainable solutions which are geared to reduce greenhouse gases (GHG), is pleased to confirm today that, in response to additional inquiries with respect to the subject matter, the Company has received a payment of approx. $682,000 under the exclusivity contract with Drosrite International LLC (“DI”).
+MONTREAL, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- PyroGenesis Canada Inc. (http://pyrogenesis.com) PYR PYR 8PY, a high-tech company (hereinafter referred to as the "Company" or "PyroGenesis"), that designs, develops, manufactures and commercializes advanced plasma processes, high quality plasma atomized metal powder for 3D printing and additive manufacturing, and sustainable solutions which are geared to reduce greenhouse gases (GHG), is pleased to confirm today that, in response to additional inquiries with respect to the subject matter, the Company has received a payment of approx. $682,000 under the exclusivity contract with Drosrite International LLC ("DI").

 In addition to the payment received today, PyroGenesis expects to receive further payments, the timing of which has been scheduled to match the end user's cash flow.